 Finally, you print the certificate to confirm completion of the course.
 It was the hardest course I have ever done.
 I didn’t enjoy the experience at all.
 But I learnt a massive amount about a huge variety of references.
-I completed the course by October 2017.
 My notes will be referred to when I need them.

 By February 2018, I wanted to take on a course run as a workshop, to enable networking and discussion with fellow students.
-I headed to London, to the De Vere West One (DVWO) building, and met eight proofreaders/editors/project managers doing the course – all SfEP members.
+I headed to the training building in London and met eight proofreaders/editors/project managers doing the course – all fellow members.
 Some of whom had been working for educational publishers.
-But who wanted other opportunites.
-Eagerly (ironically), I took their contact details as this was one of the routes I was looking for …
+But who wanted out and onto other opportunites.
+Eagerly, I took their contact details as this was one of the routes into publishing I was looking for …

 During the day’s workshop we learnt about considering other fields outside publishing, e.g. businesses, large charities, government; how to market ourselves; and how to approach potential clients.
 The workshop made us think ‘outside the box’.
-(But is no longer available.)
+(This course is no longer available.)

 Educational Publishing Development Day

 When I saw this advertised, I couldn’t resist – education – it was right up my street!
 It was booked months in advance, such was its popularity and the calibre of speakers.
-Again, I headed up to DVWO in Regents Street.
-And found myself in a large room with upwards of 80 delegates.
+Again, I headed up to the training building and found myself in a large room with upwards of 80 delegates.
 But I recognised some faces, thank goodness, and it was lovely to reconnect with members from around the UK.
-(Organised by Anya Hastwell – SfEP Professional Development director.)
+(Organised by Anya Hastwell – then the professional development director.)